Quick Summary

 • Since servers do not need all these, the result is that more time and resources are needed for the code to load and present it in a format understandable by humans, such as a website.

-• This is why cleaning up CSS and JS files is necessary so servers can read them faster.
-There are several online tools for free to remove unnecessary lines, spacing, and comments that can do the job seamlessly.
+• This is the best way of WordPress website speed optimization for cleaning up CSS and JS files, which is necessary so that servers can read them faster.
+There are several free online tools to remove unnecessary lines, spacing, and comments that can do the job seamlessly.

 9. Proper Management of Redirects